avolab/episystem-workshop/scChIC-seq_tutorial.md

 > ###  Hands-on: Peak calling with  `hiddenDomains`
 >
 > 1. Calling peaks with `hiddenDomains`.
 Remember you can write `hiddenDomains` by itself in the terminal and a list of options will be shown.
 You can also find more information [here](http://hiddendomains.sourceforge.net).
-For now, we need the folloing required inputs:
+For now, we need the following required inputs:

->    >  -g Size of chromosomes for the mouse genome.
+>	-  -g Size of chromosomes for the mouse genome.
 Can you find this file?

->    >  -q Minimum MAPQ score.
+>	-  -q Minimum MAPQ score.
 What is an appropriate MAPQ score to use?
 A low MAPQ score may include reads that are poor quality, while high MAPQ score keeps only high quality reads.
 For now, we will keep reads with a quality threshold equal to 60.

->    >  -p A threshold to remove domains called with probabilities less than `p`.
+>   -  -p A threshold to remove domains called with probabilities less than `p`.
 Set to a value such as 0.5.
 You can play around with this value to see how it changes the output.

->    >  -b minimum length.
+>   -  -b minimum length.
 Use the default 1000 bp.

 >  Run this for all the bam files.
 >
 >    > ### Questions